 The launch of Swinton Bivouac in 2012 was Swinton Estate’s first opportunity to create an off-grid destination that would have minimal impact on the environment.
 The accommodation units (Meadow Yurts and Tree Lodges) have no conventional power at all.
 Guests rely on solar and wind power and log burners – and the biomass boiler provides heating and hot water in the farmhouse and barns (which were converted into a café, residents’ lounge and camping shower block).
 Water on site is spring fed, with a grey water system to limit consumption and a reed bed to filter waste.

 In early 2022, we commissioned a green energy review to establish what would be available and viable on the Swinton Estate.
 Following research into wind turbines, CHP and anaerobic digestion we settled on solar.
 Partnering with Engenra Renewables a scheme has been agreed with planning application submitted for a one mega watt solar project that will generate 35% direct electricity for Swinton Park and Country Club with the balance being fed back to the grid as green electricity.
-The project is due to be live in 2023.
+More information will be available as the project develops.